Dazzling Paris Christmas lights begin to appear all over the city in November and continue to fill the City of Lights through early January.

-To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where a million sparkling blue and white lights cover street trees and form huge snowflakes between Place de la Concorde and the Arc de Triomphe.
+To see the most lavish display of Christmas lights and decorations in Paris, head straight to Champs Élysées, where a million (yes, literally!) sparkling blue and white lights cover street trees between Place de la Concorde and the Arc de Triomphe.

 As you walk along the sidewalk, you'll also see festive decorations and even more lights in most of the stores lining this famous avenue.

 Although the Christmas lights usually stay on from 5pm to 2am, they will be on all night for Christmas Eve and New Year's Eve.